welbhen/design-patterns-java/readme.md

 #### Factory method Pattern

 * "Use when a class has to create instances of another class, but it doesn't know in advance what the concrete type of that class should be".

+#### Abstract Factories Pattern

+Factory of factories.

+* "System should be independent of how objects are created".
+* "It should be configured with one of multiple families of objects".
+* "The family of related objects should be used together".